-As was the case with the FY 2019-2020 capital budget process, the OAKS Budget and Planning Module (BPM) will be used to enter biennial capital budget requests.
+- Online Budget As was the case with the FY 2021-2022 capital budget process, the Entry OAKS Budget and Planning Module (BPM) will be used to enter biennial capital budget requests.
 Data may be entered directly online or via a budget data upload spreadsheet.
-OAKS BI reports using BPM capital data will be included as part of the agency's hard copy budget request submission.
+OAKS BI reports using BPM capital data will be included as part of the agency's budget request submission.
 Training for BPM users is available.
-Please email OBM.BPM@OBM.ohio.gov with BPM-related questions and for information about training opportunities.

-Multi-Agency Projects

-From time to time, capital projects that involve more than one agency are raised for consideration.
+Please email OBM.BPM@OBM.ohio.gov with BPM-related questions and for information about training opportunities. - Multi-Agency ProjectsFrom time to time, capital projects that involve more than one agency are raised for consideration.
 Agencies interested in pursuing or continuing projects that involve multiple agencies should inform their OBM budget analyst as soon as this information is available.
 OBM will then coordinate discussions to determine the proper submission of the request.

-Due Dates and Effective Dates

-All Agencies: Capital Plans and Capital Budget Requests are Due October 28, 2019
+Due Dates andAll Agencies: Capital Plans and Capital Budget Requests are DueEffective DatesNovember 5, 2021

 Appropriations for capital projects are effective 90 days after the bill is signed by the Governor and filed with the Secretary of State.
-The most recent capital bill went into effect July 2018 (signed by the Governor on

-March 30, 2018).
-It is anticipated that the next capital bill will be introduced in early 2020 with an effective date in the summer of 2020.
+It is anticipated that the next capital bill will be introduced in early 2022 with an effective date in the summer of 2022.